Why Your Multi-Agent System Security Protocols Fail

 Multi-agent systems face severe risks from lateral infections, cascading hallucinations, and privilege escalation.
 If one agent is compromised via a poisoned data source, it can autonomously spread malicious instructions to other agents within the trusted network, leading to massive data breaches.

 Yes, lateral infection is highly probable in unsecured swarms.
-If an outward-facing agent ingests an adversarial payload, it can seamlessly pass that malicious instruction into the shared context window of an internal execution agent, overriding safety protocols across the system.
+Through prompt infection, an outward-facing agent that ingests an adversarial payload can seamlessly pass that self-replicating malicious instruction into the shared context window of an internal execution agent, overriding safety protocols across the system.

 Secure communications by enforcing zero-trust architecture and intermediate sanitization.
 Never let LLMs share raw context windows.
 Route all inter-agent prompts through a semantic firewall that strips out executable commands and verifies the structural intent before delivering the critical message to its peer.